Natural Soap: Grapeseed Tomato Complexion

 Grapseed oil is lightweight, non-comedogenic oil that easily absorbs into the skin without leaving a greasy feeling.

 Unrefined Virgin Shea Butter, a great emollient, is perfect for challenging skin issues.
 It soothes and moisturizes dry patches, helps ease irritated skin conditions and has been used for over a thousand years as a treatment for parched, damaged or maturing skin.
 Rich in nourishing fatty acids, it is an excellent butter to help ease dry, itchy skin.

-Skin-nourishing babassu, one of nature’s richest emollients, contains glycosides, vitamins, and minerals that help soften skin and make it supple.
+Skin-nourishing babassu, one of nature’s richest emollients, contains glycosides, vitamins, and minerals that help soften skin.

 A warm floral scent created with geranium, palmarosa, lavender, and ylang ylang essential oils, each of which adds its own skin conditioning properties.